 Correspondingly, this positively impacts on health and education, female empowerment, environmental protection and climate change mitigation, as well as reliable water and food production, as highlighted by the framework of the UN SDGs.

 Launched in January 2018, trained so far over 300 students from East Africa, Zambia, Ethiopia and Europe. the MGA goal is to train up to 300 people per year ranging from communities’ technicians to project managers, developers, engineers and academic students.

-Located in KPLC Institute of Energy Studies & Research in Nairobi, Kenya, the MGA is coordinated by RES4Africa, in partnership with Enel Foundation, the national Kenyan Utility KPLC, Strathmore University, AVSI Foundation and St. Kizito Vocational Training Institute, and endorsed by EACREEE.
-To support the theoretical lectures with practical learning, a real 30 kW hybrid mini-grid will be installed on-site thanks to the contribution of RES4Africa members.
+The MGA is coordinated by RES4Africa, in partnership with the national Kenyan Utility KPLC, Strathmore University, AVSI Foundation and St. Kizito Vocational Training Institute, supported by Enel Foundation and endorsed by EACREEE.
+To support the theoretical lectures with practical learning, a hybrid mini-grid will be installed at St. Kizito Vocational Training Institute thanks to the contribution of RES4Africa members.

 Want to be part of the next MGA?